-Share based compensation expense decreased in 2019 compared to the same 12 month period in 2018.
-In January 2016, 38.7 million options were granted, one third of which vested immediately, with an additional one third vesting on each subsequent anniversary and were fully vested in January 2018.
-In February 2017, six million options were granted, one third of which vested immediately, with an additional one third vesting on each subsequent anniversary until they are fully vested in February 2019.
-There have been no stock option grants since 2017.
+There was no share based compensation expense incurred in the six months ended 30 June 2020 compared to the same six months in 2019.
+The charge for 2019 relates to the granting of 6 million options in February 2017, one third of which vested immediately with an additional one third vesting on each subsequent anniversary until they are fully vested in February 2019.
+There have been no stock options grants since 2017.

-Foreign exchange loss
+Foreign exchange loss / (gain)

-The foreign exchange loss recorded in operating expenses for the year ended 31 December 2019 is attributed to unfavourable movements to the US dollar since 31 December 2018.
+The foreign exchange loss recorded in operating expenses for the six months ended 30 June 2020 and the same period in 2019 is attributed to unfavourable movements to the US Dollar since 31 December 2019.
+There were also unfavourable movements in the six-month period from 31 December 2018 to 30 June 2019.

-Fair value gain - outstanding warrants
+Fair value gain - outstanding warrant